 Hire a DWI Attorney in Texas with the Right Credentials

 If you’re looking for a drunk driving attorney, you need one with the right experience and credentials to help you navigate the DWI court process and protect your criminal record.

 Give yourself the best chance at avoiding a DWI conviction and hire Mark Thiessen to defend your case.
 Mark is one of Houston’s top DWI lawyers.
-He is Board Certified in DWI Defense Law by the National College of DWI Defense and has beaten serious charges including intoxication manslaughter and second DWI.
+He is is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association and has beaten serious charges including intoxication manslaughter and second DWI.